 But you don't have to wait until then to get the latest updates from Apple.
 Sign up to the Apple Beta Software Program and follow a few additional steps, and you can get early access to any iOS 16 software update whenever a new beta comes out.

 Be aware that while iOS public betas are pretty polished — especially at this point — they're still not fully complete.
 Installing any beta on your iPhone means assuming the risks of untested software, such as bugs, battery drain and apps not working quite right.
 If you're willing to live with that, though, seeing new iPhone features first can be very helpful.

 Without further ado, here's how to join Apple's Beta Software Program and download the iOS 16 public beta.
 We've also got a guide on how to download and install iOS 16 if the regular software update is good enough for you, and you have no interest in betas.

 How to install the iOS 16 public beta: Supported devices

-iOS 16 supported devices aren't as numerous as the phones that are able to run iOS 15.
+iOS 16 supported devices aren't as numerous as the phones that were able to run iOS 15.
 You'll need an iPhone 8 or later for iOS 16.
 That means the original iPhone SE, the iPhone 6s and 6s Plus and the iPhone 7 and 7 Plus are all out, after supporting iOS 15.
 The 7th gen iPod touch won't be able to run iOS 16, either.